Skip to main content

 • All Culture Amp subscriptions

-Note: Self-service SSO setup is currently available to new Culture Amp accounts created after April 30, 2026 on the US data center.
-It will be available on the EU and AU data centers from next week, and to all existing accounts soon (expected late May).
+Note: Self-service SSO setup is currently available to new Culture Amp accounts created after April 30, 2026.
+It is expected to be available for all accounts by June.

-If you don't yet have self-service access, see here for instructions on how to get set up with the assistance of our support team.
+If you don't yet have self-service access, see here for instructions on how to integrate with the assistance of our support team.

-Single Sign-On (SSO) lets your team securely access Culture Amp using your organization's existing identity provider (IdP), such as Okta, Microsoft Azure AD, or Google Workspace.
+Single Sign-On (SSO) lets your team securely access Culture Amp using your organization's existing identity provider (IdP), such as Okta or Microsoft Azure AD.
 Once configured, your employees sign in using the same credentials they use for other work applications, with no separate password required.

 This article covers how to set up, configure, and manage SSO for your Culture Amp account.